Mark-Assessment/mutkovicova-culture-choc-2/README.md

 Responsive for all sites.

-Interactive elements with enquiry form and video testimonial.
+Interactive elements with enquiry form.

 ---
 # Technologies used